-One of the biggest pop stars in the world is about to sit at the center of football’s biggest rivalry.
+One of the most popular artists in the world is about to sit at the center of football’s biggest rivalry.

 Early in May, Grammy winner Olivia Rodrigo headlined Spotify’s latest jersey takeover during El Clásico.